Official-Sapphire/home/README.md

 ## 🎯 Why?
-I built this to match my minimalist workflow on Linux + Tiling WMs.
+I built this to match my minimalist workflow.
 No distractions.
 Just fast access to what I use daily.